ArekMamala/EmergingTechnologies/README.md

 9. To clear canvas press "clearArea" to predict press button "predict" 10 .
 Predicted number should come up on the screen beside

-For more information on the project visit the Reasearch document in both branches and a video on the project itself.
+For more information on the project visit the Reasearch document located in the Wiki page